Ring-Necked Shrimp (Macrobrachium assamense)

-Striking Blue Mary shrimp for planted freshwater aquariums.
-Peaceful Neocaridina with rich blue colouration.
+Striking Blue Mary Shrimp (Neocaridina davidi) for planted freshwater aquariums.
+Peaceful, hardy blue Neocaridina with rich translucent colouration.
 Order now with live arrival guarantee.

 Neocaridina davidi blue mary

-Striking Blue Mary shrimp for planted freshwater aquariums.
-Peaceful Neocaridina with rich blue colouration.
+Striking Blue Mary Shrimp (Neocaridina davidi) for planted freshwater aquariums.
+Peaceful, hardy blue Neocaridina with rich translucent colouration.
 Order now with live arrival guarantee.

 Maintain these water conditions for optimal health and vibrant colors

 The Blue Mary Shrimp is one of the most eye-catching choices in the freshwater shrimp UK hobby because its colour appears soft, translucent and blue from the body tissue rather than looking like a flat painted shell.
 This elegant blue form of Neocaridina davidi stays small at around 2.5-3 cm, lives for roughly 1-2 years, and suits aquarists who want peaceful, active scavengers for a nano tank or planted community.
 If you are looking for aquarium shrimp UK keepers can enjoy without specialist acidic water, Blue Marys are a smart option.
-They are often chosen by people searching for freshwater aquarium shrimp uk, live aquarium shrimp for sale uk, or cherry shrimp for sale uk because they combine unusual colour with the forgiving nature of Neocaridina.
+They are often chosen by people searching for freshwater aquarium shrimp uk, live aquarium shrimp for sale uk or cherry shrimp for sale uk because they combine unusual colour with the forgiving nature of Neocaridina.
 Their blue mary shrimp tank requirements are straightforward, their blue mary shrimp ideal conditions are easy to maintain, and they are excellent for a freshwater shrimp aquarium with mosses, wood and leaf litter.
-See our detailed photos showing the clean blue tone, body transparency and female saddle development.
-For anyone comparing aquarium shrimp for sale uk listings, Blue Mary Shrimp stand out as a colourful, peaceful and rewarding species that can graze algae, breed readily and bring constant movement to a well-run shrimp tank.
+For anyone comparing aquarium shrimp for sale uk listings, Blue Mary Shrimp stand out as a colourful, peaceful and rewarding species that grazes algae, breeds readily and brings constant movement to a well-run shrimp tank.
+For full husbandry detail, see our cherry shrimp care guide, which covers the whole Neocaridina davidi group this blue line belongs to.

 Although Blue Mary Shrimp sold in the hobby are captive-bred, their species traces back to East Asia, especially Taiwan and nearby regions where Neocaridina davidi occurs in slow-moving inland waters.
 In the wild, relatives of these shrimp inhabit ponds, drainage channels, streams, lakes and vegetated margins of rivers.
-That is why hobbyists researching freshwater shrimp uk rivers, wild freshwater shrimp uk or native freshwater shrimp uk often compare local species with Neocaridina, but Blue Marys are not a uk native freshwater shrimp.
-They are a domesticated aquarium strain bred for colour.
+Blue Mary is a domesticated aquarium strain bred for colour, not a wild-collected animal, so it is best kept in a stable indoor aquarium rather than treated like a pond or river species.

 Natural habitats are rich in biofilm, decaying leaves, algae films, soft sediments and submerged roots.
 Shrimp spend most of the day grazing on microscopic food rather than chasing large prey.
 This explains why a mature tank works better than a sterile one.
-In a well-aged setup, they pick continuously at surfaces, mosses and wood, just as they would in ponds and stream edges.
+In a well-aged setup they pick continuously at surfaces, mosses and wood, just as their ancestors would at stream edges.

-Because Blue Mary Shrimp are selectively bred, their best colour appears in stable captive conditions rather than rough outdoor water.
+Because Blue Mary Shrimp are selectively bred, their best colour appears in stable captive conditions.
 Their natural behaviour still reflects their ancestry: they prefer cover, graze constantly, moult regularly and feel safest in groups.
 A planted aquarium with moss, leaf litter and gentle flow is the closest practical match to their ancestral habitat.

 Mimicking a natural shrimp habitat improves survival and colour.
 Use wood, moss, leaf litter and a mature biofilm-rich tank rather than an over-clean setup.
 Shrimp raised in stable, naturalistic environments usually moult more cleanly and show more confident daytime behaviour.